-If you do not earn five years of Vesting Service, and you do not reach your Normal Retirement Age while still a Participant, you will not be entitled to any benefits under Program C. See "Loss of Pension Benefits" on pages 29-30 for more information on the circumstances under which you could lose benefits under Program C.
+If you do not earn five years of Vesting Service, and you do not reach your Normal Retirement Age while still a Participant, you will not be entitled to any benefits under Program B. See "Loss of Pension Benefits" on pages 31-32 for more information on the circumstances under which you could lose benefits under Program B.

-Vesting Service is different from Service Credit and earned Service Credit.
+Vesting Service is different from Service Credit.
 Vesting Service determines your eligibility for a pension.
-Service Credit determines your eligibility for a particular type of pension (except a Regular Pension).
-Earned Service Credit determines how much the pension will be (and eligibility for a Regular Pension).
+Service Credit determines how much the pension will be.

 For each Plan Year (July 1 - June 30) during which you have at least 1,000 Hours of Service in Covered Employment, you will receive one year of Vesting Service.
 (You will never receive more than one year of Vesting Service in a single Plan Year.)
 You may also receive Vesting Service working for a Contributing Employer in a position that is not covered by the Plan, if your work in that position is right before or is right after your Covered Employment for that same employer.
-In addition, Vesting Service includes Covered Employment under other programs of this Fund, subject to the limit that you cannot receive more than one year of Vesting Service for any Plan Year.
+In addition, Vesting Service includes covered employment under other programs of this Fund, subject to the limit that you cannot receive more than one year of Vesting Service for any Plan Year.
 Past Service Credit will also count as Vesting Service.

 Once you are Vested, even a lengthy absence from Covered Employment will not constitute a permanent Break-in-Service.
-You will qualify for a Pension if you earn five years or more of Vesting Service without a permanent Break-in-Service or attain Normal Retirement Age while still a Participant.
-See page 12 for detailed rules on Breaks-in-Service.
+You will qualify for a Pension if you earn five years or more of Vesting Service without a permanent Break-In-Service and work at least one Hour of Service on or after January 1, 1999 or attain Normal Retirement Age while still a Participant.
+See below and on page 13 for detailed rules on Breaks-in-Service.